pyao137/Chinese-Flashcards/README.md

   风格 - Fēnggé - style <br>
 If lines starting with Chinese characters do not contain 3 elements separated by 2 hyphens/en dashes/em dashes, they will be disregarded by the program. <br>

 It is additionally possible to add lines of text starting with numbers in the .txt file.
-For example, the file could look like: <br>
+For example, the .txt file could look like: <br>
   24abc <br>
   即使 - Jí shǐ – even if <br>
   浪费 - Làng fèi - waste <br>